- …

 The video explores the many benefits of urban trees, from cooling neighborhoods and improving air quality to advancing environmental justice.
 Learn about urban heat islands, the importance of equitable canopy coverage, and how the City of Denver is working to restore its urban forest.

-Why we don’t plant Ash trees: Learn about the Emerald Ash Borer (EAB) and How to Protect Our Ash Trees.
+Why we don’t plant Ash trees: Learn about the Emerald Ash Borer and How to Protect Our Ash Trees

-To support community awareness and early detection, we’ve included links to pocket guides, available in both English and Spanish, to help you identify ash trees and learn steps you can take to help protect them.
+Check out these pocket guides to help you identify ash trees and learn steps you can take to help protect them.

 Emerald Ash Borer Pocket Guide (English)

-The Oregon Department of Forestry has also created a short, informative video that explains what EAB is, how it spreads, and the potential impacts on urban forests titled "Urban Forestry: Emerald Ash Borer Informative Discussion".
+The Oregon Department of Forestry has also created a short, informative video that explains what EAB is, how it spreads, and the potential impacts on urban forests.